 While typically more costly than mediation, arbitration expenses are still usually significantly less than those of a trial.
 These include fees for the attorneys, the arbitrator(s), and administrative costs.
 The parties typically share the latter two fees, and cover their own attorneys’ fees.

 Service organizations such as the American Arbitration Association (AAA) or JAMS, an organization made up of retired judges and attorneys, are available to provide administrative support for arbitration proceedings.

-If mediation or arbitration prove insufficient (or are not desired or appropriate to the case), the most formal and traditional method of dispute resolution is litigation.
+If mediation or arbitration prove insufficient (or are not desired by the parties or appropriate to the case), litigation, the most formal and traditional method of dispute resolution, is likely the best route to take.
 Disputes are settled in the court system and presided over by a judge and/or jury.
 The process involves the full rules of evidence, a set of hearings and orders, and, as a result, typically takes longer than various Alternative Dispute Resolutions.

 Whereas ADR processes are conducted in private, litigation is public.
 It is possible to petition the court to seal very limited aspects of the process, but this is not guaranteed and many judges are not willing to doing so without a compelling reason.
 Costs tend to be higher, and the parties have little to no sway over the appointment of the judge who will oversee the trial.

 The benefits of litigation include full discovery and disclosure of evidence, the opportunity to call and cross-examine witnesses, the transparency of a public proceeding, and the option to appeal a decision.